Sacred Places Near Me

 Overview

 The Rock-Hewn Churches of Lalibela are eleven medieval monolithic churches carved from solid volcanic rock in the highlands of Ethiopia.
-Built in the 12th and 13th centuries, they were created as a "New Jerusalem" for Ethiopian Christians when Muslim conquests made pilgrimage to the Holy Land difficult.
-The site remains one of the most important pilgrimage destinations in Ethiopian Orthodox Christianity.
+Built in the 12th and 13th centuries, they were created, according to Ethiopian Orthodox tradition, as a "New Jerusalem" at a time when Muslim conquests had made pilgrimage to Jerusalem difficult.
+A UNESCO World Heritage Site, it remains one of the most important pilgrimage destinations in Ethiopian Orthodox Christianity.

 Present

-Conservation is an ongoing challenge.
-The soft volcanic rock is vulnerable to erosion from rain and foot traffic.
-In the 1990s and 2000s, protective shelters were installed over some churches.
-While controversial for their appearance (locals call them "gas station roofs"), these structures are considered necessary to prevent further deterioration.
+Conservation is an ongoing concern.
+The soft volcanic rock erodes under rain and foot traffic, and in the 1990s and 2000s protective shelters were built over several of the churches.
+The shelters have been criticized for their industrial appearance, but are regarded as necessary to slow the deterioration.

 Religious Significance